Fats are essential for health

 Fats are also an important source of energy, support cell growth, and are essential for your body to absorb some nutrients and produce important hormones.
 Our research also shows that having fat in a meal can help to control your blood sugar response.

-Your body needs fats and there are many healthy sources which you can eat while controlling your blood fat levels.
+Your body needs fats, and there are many healthy sources that you can eat while controlling your blood fat levels.

 You can keep dietary inflammation from fat in check by keeping an eye on: